Vogelbach somehow hobbles home, Brewers top Diamondbacks 5-0 - News Break

 TRAINER’S ROOM

 Diamondbacks: 3B Eduardo Escobar pinch-hit for Gallen in the fifth inning and struck out.
-Escobar missed Monday’s game with a quad strain. ...
-RHP Tyler Clippard, sidelined all season with a sprained right shoulder, threw a bullpen before the game.
+He missed Monday’s game with a quad strain. ...
+RHP Tyler Clippard, who has been sidelined all season with a sprained right shoulder, threw a bullpen session before Tuesday’s game.

 ROSTER MOVES